Wonka (film): Future

 In a September 2023 interview with Total Film, King expressed interest in making sequels, saying: "Dahl was definitely interested in taking Willy Wonka on.
 There's drafts that didn't really go anywhere, and there's a short story.
 He didn't really write sequels, but this was the one book where he clearly felt there was more in the tank there.
 There's an awful lot more Wonka story that we have that we would like to tell.
 It's not like Dune: Part One where you go, 'This is what's happening in Part Two.'
 Hopefully it works exquisitely as a stand-alone movie.
 But I would definitely like to do more.
 And I'd like to spend more time in this world, and meet some more Oompa Loompas."

 In November 2024, while attending the Paddington in Peru red carpet, Paul King confirmed that development on a sequel was underway, stating "We're very early.
 We've got about half of a draft [...]
 We've got a story that we like and we know where we want to take him."

+In August 2026, it was reported that the sequel had been indefinitely delayed due to Chalamet’s schedule; however, a Warner Bros. spokesperson later denied the delay, stating, “Reports suggesting a Wonka 2 delay are entirely false.
+The Wonka creative team is hard at work on the next chapter.”
+Additionally, co-writer Simon Farnaby said his comments had been taken out of context and he had not meant to suggest the film had been delayed or canceled.